staffanm/ferenda/doc/elementclasses.rst

-overrides ``as_xhtml`` to the effect that if you provide ``identifier``, ``ordinal`` and ``title`` properties for the object, a resource URI is automatically constructed and four RDF triples are created (rdf:type, dct:title, dct:identifier, and bibo:chapter):
+overrides ``as_xhtml`` to the effect that if you provide ``identifier``, ``ordinal`` and ``title`` properties for the object, a resource URI is automatically constructed and four RDF triples are created (rdf:type, dcterms:title, dcterms:identifier, and bibo:chapter):

 .. literalinclude:: examples/elementclasses.py
    :start-after: # begin as-xhtml